 Now Paul and his company set sail from Paphos and came to Perga in Pamphylia.
-John departed from them and returned to Jerusalem.
+Yochanan departed from them and returned to Jerusalem.
 But they, passing on from Perga, came to Antioch of Pisidia.
 They went into the synagogue on the Sabbath day and sat down.
-After the reading of the law and the prophets, the rulers of the synagogue sent to them, saying, "Brothers, if you have any word of exhortation for the people, speak."
+After the reading of the Torah and the Prophets, the rulers of the synagogue sent to them, saying, "Brothers, if you have any word of exhortation for the people, speak."

 Paul stood up, and gesturing with his hand said, "Men of Israel, and you who fear God, listen.
 The God of this people\ chose our fathers, and exalted the people when they stayed as aliens in the land of Egypt, and with an uplifted arm, he led them out of it.
-For a period of about forty years he put up with them in the wilderness.
-19 When he had destroyed seven nations in the land of Canaan, he gave them their land for an inheritance for about four hundred fifty years.
+18 For a period of about forty years he put up with them in the wilderness.
+When he had destroyed seven nations in the land of Canaan, he gave them their land for an inheritance for about four hundred and fifty years.
 After these things, he gave them judges until Samuel the prophet.
 Afterward they asked for a king, and God gave to them Saul the son of Kish, a man of the tribe of Benjamin, for forty years.
 When he had removed him, he raised up David to be their king, to whom he also testified, 'I have found David the son of Jesse, a man after my heart, who will do all my will.'
-23 From this man's offspring, God has brought salvation to Israel according to his promise, before his coming, when John had first preached the baptism of repentance to
+23 From this man's offspring, God has brought salvation to Israel according to his promise, 24 before his coming, when Yochanan had first preached the immersion of repentance to Israel.
+As Yochanan was fulfilling his course, he said, 'What do you suppose that I am?
+I am not he.
+But behold, one comes after me, the sandals of whose feet I am not worthy to untie.'

-\ 13:17 TR, NU add "Israel" † 13:23 TR, NU read "a Savior, Jesus" instead of "salvation"
+\ 13:17 TR, NU add "Israel" † 13:23 TR, NU read "a Saviour, Yeshua" instead of "salvation"